-The programs of the Undergraduate School of Bible and Theology are designed for ministers, ministerial students, and laypersons who are serious in their desire for a biblical education.
+The Undergraduate School of Bible and Theology programs are designed for ministers, ministerial students, and laypersons who are serious about seeking a biblical education.
 The degree programs are open to all with a high school diploma or its equivalent.
-For those with previous undergraduate training, advanced academic placement through transfer of credit is possible.
+For those with previous undergraduate training, advanced academic placement through credit transfer is possible.